-The first is the traditional bench configuration for back trolling or anchoring for fall Chinook.
+The first configuration is the traditional bench configuration for back trolling or anchoring for fall Chinook.
 The bench has been lowered 4 inches and while still comfortable, your passengers will lose some height for center of gravity.
+If I didn’t mention this, a person sitting in the seats wouldn’t even know they are lowered, but it does make a difference for the overall performance.
 I have the trolling motor on when I fish in the fall and can either move quickly down the river or even move back up the river should I have water that is too fast to row.

 The second is a casting configuration for Steelhead complete with a forward hip lock.
 The front hip lock is built into the front deck because this gives you and extra 6-8” of room.
 This is a configuration that my buddy on the OP had done a few years ago and it really makes a difference in space and how you’re able to balance the boat.
 I have my people sit down and cast as this keeps the center of gravity low, negates the need for a flat forward deck and keeps my people right down the centerline of the boat.
 The seats are on cushioned, pedestal mounts at an appropriate height to comfortably cast.
 In the photo, the rear most pedestal is higher, but due to the amount of shock absorber, both passengers will be at the same height once seated.
 As the oarsman, you can either row, run the electric or both as its super easy to get from the rowing seat to the motor without the bench.

 The boat comes with an aluminum trailer with Boat Buckles, boat cover, Sawyer V Lam oars, 2 custom rod racks (one for each configuration), and a spare oar.
 As mentioned, also comes with the 36 volt system, which includes the charger and 3 batteries.
 I’m keeping the motor.
 The seats are mounted on quick release UHMW bases and are easily transferred between the two different boat configurations.
 There is also a UHMW bottom on this boat.
+This is the drift boat that ends all the “what if’s”.
 Fairly priced at $12500.
 Feel free to give us a call or text should you want to look at it.
 Lance or Shannon 503.680.6809